tradingview/charting-library-examples/react-example/README.md

 ## How to start

 1. Install dependencies `npm install`.
-1. Copy Charting Library to the project: copy `charting_library` folder from https://github.com/tradingview/charting_library/ to `/public`.
+1. Copy the Charting Library to this project: copy `charting_library` folder from https://github.com/tradingview/charting_library/ to `/public`.
+The earliest supported version of the Charting Library is 1.12.
 1. Execute `npm start`.
-It will build the project and open a default browser with the charting library.
+It will build the project and open a default browser with the Charting Library.

 ## What is Charting Library

-Charting Library is a standalone solution for displaying trading charts that you download, host on your servers, connect your own data & use in your site/app for free.
+The Charting Library is a standalone solution for displaying trading charts that you download, host on your servers, connect your own data & use in your site/app for free.
 [Learn more and download](https://www.tradingview.com/HTML5-stock-forex-bitcoin-charting-library/).

 ## What is React